 - Smaller hiring pool than React; riskier if you need to scale hiring

-- Smaller ecosystem; fewer third-party packages
+- Smaller set of third-party packages

-- Less corporate adoption; job market smaller
+- Less corporate adoption in the US; job market smaller

 - Component state management (Pinia) is less established than Redux

 Performance: Similar to React; bundle sizes are slightly smaller.
+Vue 3.5's Vapor Mode closes the gap further on data-heavy views.

 Timeline: MVP in 8–12 weeks (including backend choice).